Welcome To Thoughtnet: How AI-Powered Bots Are Reshaping Cyberwar

 The other core pillar is automation.
 Cyber attackers have long used botnets of controlled computers to amplify their efforts.
 Narrative attacks increasingly leverage similar networks of automated “sock puppet” accounts to spread misleading narratives online rapidly.

-To illustrate these similarities, let’s examine the overlap between phishing campaigns and disinformation operations.
+To illustrate these similarities, let’s examine the overlap between phishing campaigns and narrative attack operations.
 Both rely on emulating a trusted source to lower the target’s guard.
 Phishing could mean spoofing an email to make it look like it’s from the CEO or HR department.
 Narrative attacks often involve creating fake social media personas masquerading as real people or organizations.

 The goals are similar, too: exploiting human interests and biases to influence behavior, often by micro-targeting specific demographics.
 For a phishing campaign, that could mean sending fake invoices to accounting personnel.
 Narrative attacks could mean pushing divisive organizational or executive team messaging to specific hyper-aggressive individuals or groups to target and disrupt business operations.